nearprotocol/nomicon/src/BlockchainLayer/Transactions.md

             if last_batch == current_batch {
                 current_batch += 1;
             } else if last_batch < current_batch - 1 {
-                // Was skipped in the last batch return false;
+                // Was skipped this key in the previous batch return false;
             }
         } else {